All Episodes

 They even showed him tape of Joe's cognitive decline.

-Defended his record, defended that he's up to the job, said under no circumstances is he jumping in the race.
+He defended that, defended his record, defended that he's up to the job, said under no circumstances is he jumping in the race.

-So what's their what's their beef?
+So what's their beef?

 Doesn't make any sense to me.

-Document letters, anything that has been shared with Fannie Willis and the special counsel's office.
+The GOP is demanding the DA and the DOJ document letters, anything that has been shared with Fannie Willis and the special counsel's office.

 They want all of it sent to the committee.

-How many more prosecutors are we going to have that run on a platform to get one man, one family, one organization, and get away with it?
+How many more prosecutors are we going to have that run on a platform to get one man, one family, one organization and get away with it?

-One thing that emerged over the weekend, I saw that Ron DeSantis was heckled at a you know at the Jacksonville shooting vigil, apparently some psycho Nazi person, you know, was responsible for it, and a bunch of of left wingers apparently wanted to hijack it, but he's there and he's he's doing what you expect the head of a state to do.
+And a bunch of left-wingers apparently wanted to hijack it, but he's there and he's doing what you expect the head of a state to do.

-It's what you would have expected Joe Biden to do as it relates to Maui and the response and his two no comments, and I don't want to be a I don't want to get in the way.
+It's what you would have expected Joe Biden to do as it relates to Maui and the response and his two-no comments.

-There was nothing to get in the way of or the Afghanistan gold star families blasting Biden, checking their watch, and saying, you know, that my son was brought home in a body bag and and you know, or flag draped coffin.
+Or the Afghanistan Gold Star families blasting Biden, checking their watch and saying, you know, my son was brought home in a body bag and, you know, or flag draped coffin.

 That didn't happen.